 Firstly, a new video playlist of 80s teen movie trailers has now been added for 2014, and there are some real gems in there such as Porky's, Teen Wolf, Ferris Bueller's Day Off and The Last Starfighter.
 These are also films that I haven't managed to review yet, but I will try to get around to adding them during 2014 - hopefully!

-I don't know how you feel, but I'm pretty sure that movies were definitely more fun to watch back in the 1980's.
+I don't know how you feel, but I'm pretty sure that movies were definitely more engaging and fun to watch back in the 1980's.
 Maybe this was because we were all younger and, therefore, more easily excited, but I still find myself watching more of the old movies than newer ones.